 I love making pretty individual desserts.
-They seem so personal and gives the impression that someone took the time to make something special just for you (me).
+They seem so personal and give the impression that someone took the time to make something special just for you (me).

-I like trifles and they are perfect to individualize by making them in a jar.
-Since blueberries are one of the super foods, they make great trifles.
+I like trifles, and they are perfect for individualizing by making them in a jar.
+Since blueberries are one of the superfoods, they make great trifles.

-I like this homemade blueberry jar trifle recipe for family gatherings or parties…
+I like this homemade blueberry jar trifle recipe for family gatherings, parties, or for a special day.

 Blueberry Jar Trifle Recipe

 - 1 C. sugar

 - 2 eggs

 - 2 tsp.
 Vanilla

 - 4 pints of fresh blueberries